My T-SQL Tuesday contribution for this month is about using Azure DevOps in a hybrid data world. Which is hosted by Ben Weissman this month.

 By all means, when you start looking at Azure DevOps watch or read the material that shows how to create a pipeline using a GUI.
 So that you understand how pipelines work.
 If you are new to Azure Pipelines, using the Classic Editor can help you understand it more.

 However, for real-life situations use YAML for your pipelines.
 It might seem scary at first but it brings many advantages.
+You can find some examples in my public GitHub repositories.

 I hope this months contribution about using Azure DevOps in a hybrid data world has been of use to some of you.